Frequently Asked Questions

 How are care plans delivered for each client?

-We provide a communication book upon coordination of services and all care plans are continually up-dated and available immediately on our care-giver’s app.
+We provide a communication book upon coordination of services, and all care plans are continually updated and available immediately on our caregiver’s app.

 Does your company do criminal background checks?